golden-layout/golden-layout/README.md

 #### Usage Scenarios

 * **Quick and easy**\
 Use 'Virtual via Registration`.
-Nearly as easy 'Embedding via Registration' but gives you many of the advantages of virtual binding.
+Nearly as easy as 'Embedding via Registration' but gives you many of the advantages of virtual binding.
 * **Backwards compatibility**\
 If your existing application uses the Golden Layout registration functions, then it will automatically use 'Embedding via Registration` without any changes.
 * **Deprecated `getComponentEvent`**\